-As you gear up for Tiger King 2’s premiere, relive the excitement of all the times we’ve won big for big cats and others since the show’s debut season first aired.
+Whether you’ve watched Tiger King 2 or you’re just gearing up for it, relive the excitement of a few of PETA’s big wins for big cats and others since the show’s debut season first aired.

 PETA: 1, Tim Stark: 0